ibisngs/knime4ngs/README.md

 ![](figures/VarCalling.png)

-Before executing the workflow, you have open the node dialog of the FileLoader and select NA12877\_R1.fastq and NA12877\_R2.fastq in the folder VarCalling of the resource bundle as first and second fastQ input file.
+Before executing the workflow, you have open the node dialog of the **FileLoader** and select NA12877\_R1.fastq and NA12877\_R2.fastq in the folder [VarCalling](https://github.com/ibisngs/knime4ngs/tree/resource/VarCalling) of the resource bundle as first and second fastQ input file.
 Then, the status lights of all nodes should change to yellow which means that you can execute the complete workflow now.

 ## Differential Expression

-The [differential expression workflow](https://github.com/ibisngs/knime4ngs/raw/master/KNIME4NGS_Test_DiffExpression.zip) first creates a genome index used by the STAR aligner.
+The [differential expression workflow](https://github.com/ibisngs/knime4ngs/raw/master/KNIME4NGS_Test_DiffExpression.zip) first creates a genome index used for read alignment.
-Then, it iterates over RNA-seq data of 8 individuals, merges the read counts and uses DESeq to perform differential expression analysis.
+Then, it iterates over RNA-seq data of 8 individuals, merges the read counts and uses the **DESeq** node to perform differential expression analysis.

 ![](figures/DiffExpression.png)

-The upper FileLoader of the workflow has to be loaded with the fastA file of the reference gnome (chr16.fa in the reference genome folder of the provided resources).
+The upper **FileLoader** of the workflow has to be loaded with the fastA file of the [reference genome](https://github.com/ibisngs/knime4ngs/tree/resource/RefGenome).
-The lower FileLoader takes a list of fastQ files as input (diff\_exp\_fastq.list in the DiffExpression folder of the resources).
+The lower FileLoader takes a [list of the fastQ files](https://github.com/ibisngs/knime4ngs/raw/resource/DiffExpression/diff_exp_fastq.list) as input.
-Then, set the path to the annotation file in the FeatureCounts node dialog which corresponds to the path to the file Homo_sapiens.GRCh37.75.chr16.gtf in your resources folder.
+Then, set the path to the annotation file in the dialog of the **FeatureCounts** node which corresponds to the path to the file [Homo_sapiens.GRCh37.75.chr16.gtf](https://github.com/ibisngs/knime4ngs/blob/resource/DiffExpression/Homo_sapiens.GRCh37.75.chr16.gtf.gz) in your resources folder.
-Finally, you have to add the path to the sample_cond.tsv in the CSVReader node.
+Finally, you have to add the path to the [sample_cond.tsv](https://github.com/ibisngs/knime4ngs/raw/resource/DiffExpression/sample_cond.tsv) in the **CSVReader** node.
 Although, the status lights of some nodes are still red you can now execute the workflow.